 The school has its own in-house catering service, and they employ several catering staff to enable them to prepare most of the food on the school premises.
 Wherever possible they use local suppliers and fresh produce.
 The staff believes that students need to have the option to make healthy choices and, with this in mind, they are continually introducing new products that give that choice.
 They offer a wide range of fruit pots, salads, sandwiches, baguettes and tortilla wraps, all of which are freshly made on a daily basis.
 They also offer a range of hot savoury products, desserts, cakes and biscuits.
 The cost for a main meal and a dessert is approximately £2.50.
 Price increases are likely from September.
-Our canteen is completely cashless and therefore students pay either by using their biometric thumbprint or a PIN code which are linked to Parent Pay - our online parent payment system.
+Our canteen is completely cashless and therefore students pay either by using their biometric thumbprint or a PIN code which are linked to Arbor Pay - our online parent payment system.
+You will be sent a login for this in September.

-A packed lunch may be brought and eaten in designated rooms under supervision.
-Eating is not allowed in any other areas.
+A packed lunch may be brought and eaten in certain areas of the school.